bukka/php-crypto/README.md

 #### PECL

 This extension is available on PECL.
 The package is not currently stable.
-If the config `preferre_state` is stable, thne the version needs to be specified.
+If the config `preferre_state` is stable, then the version needs to be specified.

 ```
 $ sudo pecl install crypto-0.x.y